By Jennifer McDougall

 - Suicidal thoughts or remarks

 Depression is not something to ever feel ashamed of.
-It affects millions of people who have managed to overcome the symptoms and go on to live a happy and healthy life.
-Here are 10 ways to overcome the dark dreary symptoms of depression.
+On the contrary, it affects millions of people who have managed to overcome the symptoms and live happy and healthy life.
+Here are ten ways to overcome the dark, dreary symptoms of depression.

-- Connect with friends and family who help motivate and support you in a positive way.
+- Connect with friends and family who help motivate and positively support you.

 - Get 8 hours of sleep.